 Regular cardio workouts mean more to your body than a simple way to lose fat (if there is anything simple about it anyway).
 An active life is a key to your health, both mental and physical.
 Studies prove that regular cardio is essential for healthy sleep patterns, a robust immune system, and a person’s overall mood.
 Do we need to tell more to encourage you?

+Now that you’ve estimated your maximum and target heart rates, it’s time for an intensive training session!
 But what type of cardio to choose?
 The choice is enormous and confusing.
 You can always try them all to determine the most suitable yourself, or you can continue reading to find out the most effective and enjoyable of them in this article.
 What would be your choice?

 In good times, when the gyms are open, and you have free time to visit one near your home, you have an unlimited choice of cardio equipment.
 For those of us who’ve invested in a home gym system or just one aerobic exercise equipment, the selection is more straightforward.